 The Center for Industrial Collaboration engages regional businesses and industry in collaborations with faculty and programs in the College of Science and Mathematics.
 The Center serves as a vehicle for faculty, students and the college to participate in applied research and development activities with a wide spectrum of corporate clients through direct funding of collaborative projects or external funding of such projects from federal and state grants or the federal Small Business Innovation Research (SBIR) grants.
-The Center links our undergraduate and graduate education to real problems having potential economic impact upon the larger external community that KSU serves.
-(Website with more details: http://science.kennesaw.edu/cic/
+The Center links our undergraduate and graduate education to real problems having potential economic impact upon the larger external community that KSU serves. (http://cic.kennesaw.edu)